xitop/edzed/docs/simulation.rst

   Return normally when the task was cancelled.
   Otherwise the exception that stopped the simulation is raised.

-  It is an error to await :meth:`shutdown`:
+  It is an error resulting in :exc:`edzed.EdzedInvalidState` to await :meth:`shutdown`:

   - if the simulation task was not started
   - from within the simulation task itself

+  It is also an error to await :meth:`shutdown` from within any task belonging to the simulation, especially those started with :meth:`AddonAsync._create_monitored_task` or in :class:`AddonMainTask`, see the warning in the previous section.

 .. attribute:: Circuit.error
   :type: Optional[BaseException]